What is HSP?

 It occurs mainly in young school age children, but is also seen in toddlers and occasionally adults.
 It affects up to fourteen out of every 100,000 school children each year.

 HSP usually settles by itself.
 Sometimes pain relievers such as paracetamol (eg Dymadon, Panadol, Panamax) may be needed for joint discomfort.
+Give your child the dose that is recommended on the packaging for their age and weight.
 Your Rheumatologist may also give a small dose of an anti-inflammatory or in some cases a few doses of steroids may be given.

 Simple urine tests and blood pressure measurements are needed on more than one occasion in all children to see if the kidneys have been affected.
 Mild inflammation of the kidneys is common.
 Other tests such as X-rays or scans may be needed for some children.